tousif13/Port_Swigger_Labs/SQL_Injection(PSLabs).md

 Thus, Lab is solved.

-## Lab: Blind SQL injection with conditional errors
+## Lab 12: Blind SQL injection with conditional errors

 This lab contains a blind SQL injection vulnerability.
 The application uses a tracking cookie for analytics, and performs a SQL query containing the value of the submitted cookie.